CFITSIO transparently supports the 2 methods of image compression described below.

 int fits_is_compressed_image(fitsfile *fptr, int *status);A small example program called 'imcopy' is included with CFITSIO that can be used to compress (or uncompress) any FITS image.
 This program can be used to experiment with the various compression options on existing FITS images as shown in these examples:

 1) imcopy infile.fit 'outfile.fit[compress]' This will use the default compression algorithm (Rice) and the default tile size (row by row) 2) imcopy infile.fit 'outfile.fit[compress GZIP]' This will use the GZIP compression algorithm and the default tile size (row by row).
 The allowed compression algorithms are Rice, GZIP, and PLIO.
 Only the first letter of the algorithm name needs to be specified.
 3) imcopy infile.fit 'outfile.fit[compress G 100,100]' This will use the GZIP compression algorithm and 100 X 100 pixel tiles.
-4) imcopy infile.fit 'outfile.fit[compress R 100,100; q 10.0]' This will use the Rice compression algorithm, 100 X 100 pixel tiles, and quantization level = RMSnoise / 10.0 (assuming the input image has a floating point data type).
+4) imcopy infile.fit 'outfile.fit[compress R 100,100; qz 10.0]' This will use the Rice compression algorithm, 100 X 100 pixel tiles, and quantization level = RMSnoise / 10.0 (assuming the input image has a floating point data type).
+By specifying qz instead of q, this means use the subtractive dither2 quantization method.
 5) imcopy infile.fit outfile.fit If the input file is in tile-compressed format, then it will be uncompressed to the output file.
 Otherwise, it simply copies the input image to the output image.
 6) imcopy 'infile.fit[1001:1500,2001:2500]' outfile.fit This extracts a 500 X 500 pixel section of the much larger input image (which may be in tile-compressed format).
 The output is a normal uncompressed FITS image.
 7) imcopy 'infile.fit[1001:1500,2001:2500]' outfile.fit.gz Same as above, except the output file is externally compressed using the gzip algorithm.